-Senators John McCain and John Kerry recently introduced legislation in the United States Senate called the Commercial Privacy Bill of Rights Act that would require companies that “collect, use, transfers or stores” the personally identifiable information of 5,000 or more people within a 12 month period.
+Senators John McCain and John Kerry recently introduced a piece of legislation called the Commercial Privacy Bill of Rights Act that would require companies that “collect, use, transfer or stores” the personally identifiable information of 5,000 or more people within a 12-month period.

 The proposed act is meant to supersede any state law regarding matters of privacy as it relates to business transactions, advertising, and what constitutes fair use of personally identifiable information (PII).

 - The first and last name of an individual;

 - Social Security number;

 - Unique identifier information that alone can be used to identify a specific individual; and

 - “Biometric data,” including fingerprints and retina scans.

 Any of the following types of information are also included when stored with the aforementioned:

 - Date of birth;